British National Crime Agency says no second ransomware spike as yet

 There had been concerns of a second wave as employees turned on their computers and checked e-mails as they returned to work on Monday.

-"We haven't seen a second spike in #WannaCry #ransomware attacks, but that doesn't mean there won't be one," the NCA, which tackles serious and organized crime in Britain, said on Twitter.
+"We haven't seen a second spike in #WannaCry #ransomware attacks, but that doesn't mean there won't be one," the NCA, which tackles serious and organised crime in Britain, said on Twitter.
+(Reporting by Michael Holden, editing by Elizabeth Piper)